 Felony Charges In Delaware

-Any felony charge is very serious in Delaware.
+A felony is a very serious offense in Delaware.
 Felonies carry with them dire legal penalties if convicted.
 Once convicted, you will lose certain rights and liberties that you currently enjoy.
 Rather than facing your pending charges alone, you should consult with a Delaware Criminal Defense Lawyer.

 Class A Felony (FAV)